-Related Materials: Testing Fact Sheet (PDF) | At Home COVID-19 Testing in California | Use of Over-The-Counter Tests Guidance | More Healthcare & Testing Guidance | All Guidance | More Languages
+Related Materials: COVID-19 Testing – What You Need to Know (PDF) | More Healthcare & Testing Guidance | All Guidance | More Languages

-Testing for COVID-19 identifies infected people.
-This is important to help guide infected people to appropriate treatment, as well as to reduce forward transmission by isolation of infected people and notification of close contacts of their exposure.
+Diagnostic testing for COVID-19 identifies infected people.
+This is important to help guide infected people to appropriate treatment.
+It also offers the opportunity to reduce forward transmission of the virus by isolating infected people and notifying close contacts of their exposure.

-Local health jurisdictions (LHJs) may modify these guidelines to account for local conditions or patterns of transmission and may impose stricter requirements than those applicable statewide.
-Additionally, the California Department of Public Health (CDPH) will continue to reassess this guidance and adjust them accordingly based on emerging evidence and U.S. Centers for Disease Control and Prevention (CDC) updates.
+Local health jurisdictions (LHJs) may modify these guidelines to account for local conditions or patterns of transmission and may impose requirements in specific settings.
+Additionally, CDPH will continue to reassess this guidance and update it accordingly, based on emerging evidence and U.S. Centers for Disease Control and Prevention (CDC) updates.

 Diagnostic testing should be considered for all people with symptoms of or exposure to COVID-19.